Too Many Audio Interfaces? Here's How to Choose the Right One

 Guitar/Bass Input

-Ideal for musicians needing to record directly without amplifiers, ensuring clean and accurate sound capture.
+Ideal for musicians who want to record instruments without additional amplifiers, providing convenience and high-quality sound capture.

 Bestseller